pbrisbin/albumart/README.md

 The script returns the direct url to the image for easy `wget`ting.

-*Note: You must have an AWS account before using this script*
+*Note: You must have an AWS account before using this script.*

 ### Usage